jordantan2/example-repository/README.md

 #example repo

 Learning how to use GIT.
+How dope!